sostenibilidad-unam/dmana/doc/README.md

 # Introduction

 What type of data we are talking about
-Why networks (how we retrieve them from Semi-Structured Interviews -SSI); examples; why a platform to enter data and systematize it]
+Why networks (how we retrieve them from Semi-Structured Interviews -SSI); examples;
+why a platform to enter data and systematize it]

 ## Data types in a system under study

-	with a participatory research approach)
+with a participatory research approach.

 ### Data about people

  - Sector (academia, ngo, etc.)
  - Organization (government body, )
  - collaborators, relationships
  - practices-actions, capacities